RyanCharlton1/FaceRecog/README.md

 A repo to document my research and development of facial recognization methods.

 ## Eigenfaces
-Set of eigen vectors for face image transformations derived from the ***covariance matrix*** of the probability distribution over the vector space of face images(TODO find out what vector space of image is).
+Set of eigen vectors for face image transformations derived from the ***covariance matrix*** of the probability distribution over the vector space of face images.
 The eigenfaces form the basis set of all images used to construct the ***convariance matrix***.
 The basis can produce all original training images, classification can thus be achieved by comparing how well a face is represented by the basis set, any given face will be composed of a mix of eigenfaces just as any 2d vector would be a mix of (1, 0) and (0, 1).

 A set of eigenfaces can be created by ***principal component analysis*** (PCA) performed on a large set of human face images:
 1. All training images must be same lighting and resampled to be the same size.
 Each image is turned into a vector by flattening second dimension with concatenation.